The AUFBAU principle

 Anomalous electron configurations

-While working out the electron configurations for the elements you will have no doubt noticed that the periodic table is divided into blocks based on the outer shell electrons.
-An outline of this is shown below:
+While working out the electron configurations for the elements you will have no doubt noticed that the periodic table is divided into blocks based on the location of the outer shell electrons of a particular element, an outline of this is shown below:

 s,p,d and f blocks in the periodic table